Scenario 4 - Managing delivery hubs

 Setting up your entities

-As with all scenarios, the first step is to correctly set up your entities (if you’re not sure on the basics, check out 'Creating Your First Entity' for further guidance).
+As with all scenarios, the first step is to correctly set up your entities.
 When setting up PDM for a large organisation, it’s important to consider all the different entities and how they interact before you get started, as it’ll save you a lot of time down the line.

 In this scenario, we’re going to set up a company with three branches, one delivery hub, and three drivers.
 That means we’ll need four entities, representing the branches and the delivery hub.